JonAbrams/ParsedURL/readme.md

 ### Port

-You can get/set the port as you would the hostname, but not that it will be a number, not a string.
+You can get/set the port as you would the hostname, but note that it will be a number, not a string.

 For example: